 1. What is the difference between customer acquisition and lead generation?

-Lead generation is the first step of customer acquisition.
-A “lead” is a potential customer who has shown interest (e.g., given you their email).
-“Acquisition” is the full process of turning that lead into a paying customer.
+Lead generation is the first stage of customer acquisition.
+A lead is a potential customer who has shown interest—such as submitting an email address or filling out a form.
+Customer acquisition is the full journey of converting that lead into a paying customer.

 2. What is a “good” Customer Acquisition Cost (CAC)?

-This depends entirely on your industry and your Customer Lifetime Value (LTV).
-A “good” CAC for a high-end software company might be $1,000, while a good CAC for an e-commerce store might be $25.
-The goal is to always keep your CAC lower than your LTV.
+A good CAC depends entirely on your industry and your Customer Lifetime Value (LTV).
+For example, a high-end SaaS company may operate profitably with a CAC of $1,000, while an e-commerce store may need a CAC closer to $25.
+The golden rule is simple: your CAC must always be lower than your LTV.

 3. How can I lower my CAC?

-• Refining your ad targeting to reach a more relevant audience.
+- Refining ad targeting to attract more qualified prospects

-• Investing in organic channels like SEO and content marketing, which have a $0 media cost.
+- Investing in organic channels like SEO and content marketing, which have no direct media cost

 4. What is the best customer acquisition channel for a startup?

-There is no single “best” channel.
-It depends on your product and audience.
-However, many successful startups begin by mastering one channel first (e.inbound content, or targeted paid social) before diversifying.
+There is no universal “best” channel.
+The right acquisition channel depends on your product, market, and audience behavior.
+However, many successful startups grow by mastering one primary channel first—such as inbound content marketing or highly targeted paid social—before expanding into others.

 5. What is customer acquisition vs. customer retention?